 If you know about the Dollar Shave Club, I know what some of you are thinking.
 It’s not really a club.
 It’s just an online store that sends you razor blades every month.
 A valid credit card is pretty much all you need to join the club.
-Well, at that basic level you may be right.
-But at a deeper, marketing and customer focused level, there is much more to the Dollar Shave Club than being an online store for razor blades.
+Well, at that basic level, you may be right.
+But at a deeper, marketing and customer-focused level, there is much more to the Dollar Shave Club than being an online store for razor blades.

 First, this company’s marketing is fantastic.
 It is fun, engaging and makes you want to be a member of their club.
 Just look at their short videos on YouTube and you’ll see what I’m talking about.
 Who would think that selling razor blades can be that much fun?

 Joining the club was easy.
 After filling out and submitting a very simple form online, I received their welcome email.
 This did a couple of things.
-More than just welcome me, it confirmed that I made a good decision to join their club.
+More than just welcoming me, it confirmed that I made a good decision to join their club.
 Again, they used humor.
 The letter was funny.
 More importantly, it validated my decision and actually got me excited to try my new shaving experience.
 My blades would be coming within the next few days.

 Just a few days later the small package came in the mail.
 The razor handle and blades were exactly what I thought they would be.
 Great quality and less expensive than the blades I’d been using for years.
 And, I didn’t have to go to the store anymore.
 As a member of the club, each month I receive a small box with four blades; one for each week.
-And of course the package came with my member handbook, which told me more about the blades, when to expect my next box of blades, and additional information about other items I could potentially enjoy if I chose to do so.
+And of course, the package came with my member handbook, which told me more about the blades, when to expect my next box of blades and additional information about other items I could potentially enjoy if I chose to do so.